jamesdunham/dgo/README.md

 #> 12:    MA 2008 147.8684415
 ```

 To plot the results use `dgirt_plot`.
 This method plots summaries of posterior samples by time period.
 By default, it shows a 95% credible interval around posterior medians for the `theta_bar` parameters, for each local geographic area.
-For this toy example we omit the CIs.
+For this (unconverged) toy example we omit the CIs.

 ``` r
 dgirt_plot(dgirt_out, y_min = NULL, y_max = NULL)